🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Meaning: Fear, submission, anxiety, or illness.

 A tucked tail is a clear stress signal.
 The dog is trying to appear smaller and less threatening.
-If persistent without an obvious trigger, consider a veterinary checkup.
+This is your cue to remove pressure — give them space, speak softly, and avoid direct eye contact.
+If a normally confident dog suddenly carries their tail low without an obvious trigger, consider a veterinary checkup — it can indicate pain or illness.

 Horizontal, Slightly Raised